Awafula/Laravel-Documentation/Laravel_documentation/graphql_documentation.md

    ```

 4. **Add Filtering (eg. search and first parameters)**
-   <li>In your vue component, set up a useQuery to execute the AUTHORS_QUERY with parameters like search and first passed as variables.
-This will allow the query to dynamically reflect filter changes. </li>
+   - In your vue component, set up a useQuery to execute the AUTHORS_QUERY with parameters like search and first passed as variables.
+This will allow the query to dynamically reflect filter changes.
-   <li> Thw AUTHORS_QUERY should look like this.
+   - The AUTHORS_QUERY should look like this:

    ```javascript
    import gql from "graphql-tag";